ameshkov/node-qunit-puppeteer/README.md

 - `function printOutput(qunitResult, console)` -- Takes the output of runQunitPuppeteer and prints it to console with identation and colors.
 - `function printResultSummary(qunitResult, console)` -- Takes the output of runQunitPuppeteer and prints a summary to console with identation and colors.
 - `function printFailedTests(qunitResult, console)` -- Takes the output of runQunitPuppeteer and prints failed test(s) information to console with identation and colors.
+- `async function runQunitWithBrowser(browser, qunitPuppeteerArgs)` -- Runs the specified HTML page in the specified `puppeteer.Browser` instance.
+You might want to use this if you want to use a different puppeteer version or if you need to apply some additional logic on top of it.

 #### Examples